Built in the 1930s, this old Pacific rail line once

 The afternoon wore on.
 I missed riding my bike.
 We kept going, often seeing fallen trestle bridges, sometimes crossing those yet to fall.
 Finally, we could go no further.
 We hadn't seen the tracks in some time, and had been scrambling over boulders between a loud rushing river and a steep stone cliff.
 There was nowhere else to go, so we turned back.

 We found a tiny gravel path that led to a gravel road and took it with the hopes we could escape the Nehalem River valley and get back to civilization before nightfall.
-It did, but only after a 45 minute walk up an extremely steep hill.
+We trudged up the steep hill for a very long time.
 It was so steep that it was easy to stop and rest, you just leaned onto the hillside.
-At one point, my friend said we might need to spend the night out here and we did a quick inventory of snacks.
+The sun was starting to set and my friend said we might be spending the night out here.
+Between us we had an emergency blanket, water, a large chocolate bar and a small flask of whiskey, so we knew we'd be okay.

-A lifetime later we reached the top of this diabolical road (which we since learned is called Beaver Slide Road) and we mounted up and rolled east.
+A lifetime later we reached the top of this diabolical road (which we later learned is called Beaver Slide Road) and we mounted up and rolled east.
 Sitting on the saddle never felt so good.
 The vistas were incredible and we quickly undid the day's miles in an hour.
-It had taken us eight hours to traverse 13 miles of the undeveloped rail trail.
+It had taken us eight hours to traverse 13 miles of this undeveloped rail trail through the woods.

 No comments: